Skip to main content

 Before carrying out your value for members assessment, consider the following key points:

-• All members should receive good value from their pension scheme, regardless of whether you have a legal duty to assess and report on value for members annually.
+- All members should receive good value from their pension scheme, regardless of whether you have a legal duty to assess and report on value for members annually.

-• There is no single approach to an assessment of value – you should develop your own policy which reflects the circumstances of your scheme and its members.
+- There is no single approach to an assessment of value – you should develop your own policy which reflects the circumstances of your scheme and its members.

-• It’s important for you to understand what your scheme’s members value as far as possible but, ultimately, you need to use your judgement to determine whether the scheme offers good value.
+- It’s important for you to understand what your scheme’s members value as far as possible but, ultimately, you need to use your judgement to determine whether the scheme offers good value.

-• Your assessment should involve considering the quality and scope of scheme provision as well as the cost.
+- Your assessment should involve considering the quality and scope of scheme provision as well as the cost.

-• You need to try to understand how your costs and what is provided for those costs compare with other options available in the market.
+- You need to try to understand how your costs and what is provided for those costs compare with other options available in the market.

-• You should strive to ensure that your scheme continues to provide good value for the full period that you are responsible for your members’ funds.
+- You should strive to ensure that your scheme continues to provide good value for the full period that you are responsible for your members’ funds.

 Legal duty to assess value

-You are required to carry out the assessment at least annually, which means your focus should be on the value provided by your scheme for the charges and transaction costs paid by members across the preceding year and the influence that could have on future outcomes for those members.
+You must carry out the assessment at least annually, which means your focus should be on the value provided by your scheme for the charges and transaction costs paid by members across the preceding year and the influence that could have on future outcomes for those members.
 You might also find it useful to consider the value provided to members over previous years if this provides helpful background information for the assessment.

 Broader elements of good value